 You’ll be given lots of information about which textbooks to read and introduced to the University Library, as well as the many ebooks we have for you to access, when you begin your studies in September.

-In the meantime, there are a few suggested books you might like to read before starting your degree if you can.
-We don’t recommend rushing out to buy texts before you arrive but see if you can pick some up second hand, borrow from a library or access online to read over the summer.
+In the meantime, there are a some suggested texts you might like to read, if you can, before starting your degree.
+We don’t recommend rushing out to buy texts before you arrive.
+But if you can pick some up second hand, borrow from a library, or access online, we suggest:

 - Graham, R., The Road to Somewhere: A Creative Writing Companion (Basingstoke: Palgrave, 2004)